Cisco | CCNA | Router | Routing Protocols | Interview Questions

-Hello friends, welcome back to my Networking Interview Questions Blog series.
+Hello friends, welcome back to my Networking Interview Questions Blog series from CCNA Course in Pune.
 In the last blog, I covered Subnetting and Supernetting interview questions and Answers.
 Now, in this blog, I am going to cover the next very important topic – Router and its Routing Protocols.
 Particularly this is Part-I of this topic.
-As this is the core topic of CCNA, there is Part-II for the same.
+As this is the core topic of CCNA with the help of CCNA Classes in Pune, there is Part-II for the same.

 So let’s start with basic questions based on Router and its components.

 A Router is a networking device used to connect 2 or more different networks i.e. it provides WAN connectivity.
 IT performs routing which means it routes packets between devices that are on different networks with the best available path.

 A router is a Layer 3 – Network layer device work on IP address i.e. on packets as PDU.